Longwood will not tolerate sexual misconduct in any form, whether by a stranger or by an acquaintance, whether against females or males.

-Jennifer Fraley, Associate Dean of Conduct & Integrity and University Title IX Coordinator
+Jennifer Fraley, Associate Dean of Conduct & Integrity and Deputy Title IX Coordinator

 Employees: Employees who believe they have either witnessed or been subjected to sexual discrimination, sexual harassment, sexual misconduct, dating and relationship violence, stalking and retaliation notify the Chief Human Resources Officer (Deputy Title IX Coordinator for Employee Issues).

 Making a report with Longwood Police: Persons who wish to file a police report may contact Longwood Police at (434) 395-2091.
 Office: Dorrill Dining Hall, Ground Floor.
-For online anonymous reporting to the police please use the following link: http://www.longwood.edu/police/reportacrime.htm
+Online anonymous reporting to the police.

 Making a Limited Report: Persons who wish to report an incident and receive appropriate accommodations, but desire that the University take no action to investigate this incident, may speak to the Campus Advocate.
 This option produces a limited report, which includes no generally identifiable information about the complainant.
 A complainant may later choose to file a complaint with the University Title IX Coordinator and thus have the incident fully investigated to the best of the University’s ability.
 The Campus Advocate may be contacted at Counseling and Psychological Services: Health and Fitness Center, Upper Level; Phone: (434) 395-2409.